July 24, 2018 by Staff

 18th – 21th September, 2018

-The name of the project, Magic Carpets, was proposed by the curator herself and is “a reference to the flying carpet, the magic device used in the famous tales of The Arabian Nights to travel around the world in the blink of an eye.
-Scheherazade’s creativity and imagination, used in her stories to intrigue and embroil the husband, are here a pertinent metaphor for the culture’s power to transform the mistrust and the confrontation into intercultural dialogue, mutual understanding, respect and love”.
+The name of the project was an idea from Benedetta Carpi De Resmini – it’s a reference to the famous tales of One Thousand and One Nights and to the idea of the magic or flying carpet, a “fantastical device” to travel around the world in the blink of an eye.
+The creativity and imagination of Scheherazade, used to tell stories to intrigue and engage her husband, are here a convincing metaphor for the power of culture to transform mistrust and confrontation into intercultural dialogue, mutual understanding, respect and even love.